 The Ancient Egyptians believed that the afterlife would be perfect.
-They wanted to take treasures from their life with them, and small amulets (like lucky charms) which would protect them in the afterlife.
+When they entered the afterlife, they wanted to take treasures from their life with them, and small amulets (like lucky charms) to keep them safe.

-The Ancient Egyptians had lots of different types of jewellery which looked beautiful and decorative, but also had symbols which would bring the wearer good fortune – like lucky charm bracelets.
+Important things from someone's life would be put in their tomb.
+For example, the Ancient Egyptians had lots of different types of jewellery.
+This often looked beautiful and decorative, but also had symbols thought to bring the wearer good fortune – like lucky charm bracelets.

 Jewellery materials were chosen for a reason.
 The blue coloured lapis lazuli looked like the bright blue of the heavens (skies) and was more precious than all other metals except for gold and silver.
 Turquoise was linked with youth and rebirth.
 It was used in the necklace pictured above.